Cognitive cascades: How to model (and potentially counter) the spread of fake news: Introduction

 While the study of individual beliefs has recently been advancing, attempting to determine how beliefs, true or otherwise, spread through an entire population adds yet another layer of complexity.
-Sociologists and political theorists have long studied {\em public opinion:} the theoretical mechanisms by which populations come to certain beliefs, which are notoriously difficult to verify empirically ~\cite{lippmann1946public,bernays2005propaganda}.
-However, with the advent of social network research, scholars are moving toward that goal, studying how information cascades through groups \cite{kramer2014experimental,fowler2010cooperative,adamic2016information,del2016spreading,christakis2013social}, and the wide-scale adoption of certain beliefs \cite{kearney2020twitter}.
-Our work seeks to take one further step: understanding how an integrated model combining individual cognitive belief models with social network dynamics might be employed to study how public opinion shifts.
+Sociologists and political theorists have long studied {\em public opinion:} the theoretical mechanisms by which populations come to certain beliefs, which are notoriously difficult to verify empirically ~\cite{lippmann1946public,bernays2005propaganda,chomsky1994manufacturing}.
+However, with the advent of social network research, scholars are moving toward that goal, empirically studying how information cascades through groups \cite{kramer2014experimental,fowler2010cooperative,adamic2016information,del2016spreading,christakis2013social}, leading to the wide-scale adoption of certain beliefs \cite{kearney2020twitter}, and motivating theoretical models of networked opinion dynamics \cite{axelrod1997dissemination,kempe2003maximizing,degroot1974reaching,goffman1964generalization,centola2007complex,rosenkopf1999modeling} based off of classic sociological theories \cite{reynolds1987flocks,granovetter1978threshold,schelling1971dynamic}.
+Other lines of research develop algorithms on top of those networked opinion models which optimally manipulate network-wide measures like polarization \cite{musco2018minimizing}, opinion difference \cite{anunrojwong2020social}, or susceptibility to persuasion \cite{abebe2021opinion}.
+This work is complemented by media studies which theorize about and test mechanisms behind polarization and selective exposure stemming from dissonance pressures \cite{webster2012dynamics,iyengar2009red,cardenal2019digital,arendt2019selective,messing2014selective,karlsen2020high}, as well as the role of large media institutions in shaping public opinion \cite{benkler2018network,goel2016structural,bursztyn2020misinformation,brennen2020types}.
+Our work seeks to take one further step: understanding how an integrated model combining individual cognitive belief models with social network and media dynamics might be employed to study how public opinion shifts.